digininja/DVWA/README.md

 +Q. My XSS payload won't run in IE.

--A. If your running IE8 or above IE actively filters any XSS.
+-A. If your running IE8 or above, IE actively filters any XSS.
 To disable the filter you can do so by setting the HTTP header `X-XSS-Protection: 0` or disable it from internet options.
 There may also be ways to bypass the filter.

 - - -